HL7/crmi-ig/input/pages/using-cql.md

 #### Representation in a Library
 {: #representation-in-a-library}

-When direct-reference codes are used within eCQMs, they will be represented in the narrative (Human-readable) as:
+When direct-reference codes are used within knowledge artifacts, they will be represented in the narrative (Human-readable) as:

 ```html
 "Assessment, Performed: Assessment of breastfeeding"
 using "Venous foot pump, device (physical object) SNOMED CT Code (442023007)"
 ```

-The representation of code declarations in a Library is discussed in [Measure Conformance Chapter](measure-conformance.html) of this IG.
+The representation of code declarations in a Library is discussed in [Artifact Conformance](artifact-conformance.html) of this IG.

 ### UCUM Best Practices
 {: #ucum-best-practices}